How to Wear Red Lipstick

 The other tip I love will save you from the uncomfortable lipstick-on-teeth experience.
 Simply pop a finger in your mouth and purse your lips around it so as to blot any excess lipstick from the inside of your mouth.

-Any meal is a dangerous obstacle course for a lady with glamorous red lips.
-Though I’m not suggesting you ought to order only lipstick-friendly meals, it is helpful to know that certain foods will leave you a wreck.
-Burgers and thick sandwiches are perhaps the most worrying of foods, so if you’d like to preserve your nicely-powdered face from smudges, dab off most of your lipstick before feasting, then reapply post-food.
+Though I’m not suggesting you ought to order only lipstick-friendly meals, certain foods like burgers or thick sandwiches are more likely smudge those lips.
+Food is always more important than lipstick.
+If you’d like to preserve your nicely-powdered face from smudges, dab off most of your lipstick before feasting, then reapply post-food.
 Note that you may actually consume a considerable amount of lipstick along with your vegeburger.